mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 which can introduce challenges if working from Docker containers (which is likely on the cloud).
 Docker containers running FUSE need to be running in privileged mode.
-There are some tricks around this, with Kubernetes, notably FlexVolumes, but generally FUSE brings some excess baggage.
+There are some tricks around this, but generally FUSE brings some excess baggage.